navis-org/pymaid/docs/source/intro.rst

 igraph                                          False
 tags                                             True
 dtype: object
->>> # Note how some entries are False?
+>>> # Note how some entries are "False" or "NA"?
 These are still empty.
 >>> # They will be retrieved/computed on-demand upon first *explicit* request
+>>> neuron_list[0].review_status
+57

-``neuron_list`` is an instance of the :class:`~pymaid.core.CatmaidNeuronList` class and holds two neurons, both of which are of the :class:`~pymaid.core.CatmaidNeuron` class.
-Check out their documentation for methods and attributes.
+Here, ``neuron_list`` is an instance of the :class:`~pymaid.core.CatmaidNeuronList` class and holds two neurons, both of which are of the :class:`~pymaid.core.CatmaidNeuron` class.
+Check out their documentation for methods and attributes!

 Plotting is easy and straight forward:

 >>> neuron_list.plot3d()

-This method simply calls :func:`~pymaid.plotting.plot3d` - check out the docs for which parameters you can pass along.
+This method simply calls :func:`pymaid.plotting.plot3d` - check out the docs for which parameters you can pass along.

 The Basics
 ==========